[ Back to ] -> [ Back to Books for All Ages ]

 There are SO MANY wonderful writers now for young people.
 These are but a few suggestions:

-For voice: Phyllis Reynolds Naylor, (her Shiloh trilogy and Alice series in particular), Kate DiCamillo, and Kwame Alexander.
+For voice: Lindsay Eagan (she can even get into the head of a cathedral gargoyle!); Phyllis Reynolds Naylor, (her Shiloh trilogy and Alice series in particular), Kate DiCamillo, Lauren Volk, and Kwame Alexander.

-For championing young people who triumph over tragic pasts or hidden personal challenges: Leslie Connor, Kathryn Erskine, Meg Medina, Walter Dean Myers, Lauren Volk, and Tiffany Jackson.
+For championing young people who triumph over tragic pasts or hidden personal challenges: Leslie Connor, Kathryn Erskine, Meg Medina, Walter Dean Myers, and Tiffany Jackson.

 For compassionate humor: Jerry Spinelli, Christopher Paul Curtis, Carl Hiaasen, Madelyn Rosenberg, and Jane Leslie Conly.
 For anything to do with nature, and fanciful retelling of history through the witnessing eyes of animals, Henry Cole.

-For outdoorsy coming of age: Jean Craighead George’s My Side of the Mountain series, and for sports: Fred Bowen, Mike Lupica, and John Feinstein.
+For nature-rich coming of age: Scott O'Dell, Jean Craighead George, Will Hobbs.
+For sports: Fred Bowen, Mike Lupica, and John Feinstein.

 BUT there are hundreds more.
 In Storm Dog, Ariel has a reading list I’ve posted you might check out as well.
 Click here to check that out.